woocommerce/woocommerce/docs/extension-development/integrating-coming-soon-mode.md

 ## Clear server cache on site visibility settings change

 When the site's visibility settings is changed, it may be necessary to clear a server cache in order for the changes to be applied and customer-facing pages re-cached.
-We can utilize [`update_option`](https://developer.wordpress.org/reference/hooks/update_option/) hook to achieve this.
+You can utilize [`update_option`](https://developer.wordpress.org/reference/hooks/update_option/) hook to achieve this.

 ```php
 add_action( 'update_option_woocommerce_coming_soon', 'clear_server_cache', 10, 3 );